 Example of Stet and Continue in a TM1 Rule

-This use of STET and CONTINUE is saying that if the current cost centre is a child of the element ‘BMFA’, then Continue to process rules and if not, then Stet (skip) this intersection.
+This use of STET and CONTINUE is saying that if when assessing the dimension ‘Cost Centre’ the current Cost Centre is a child of the element ‘BMFA’, then Continue to process rules and if not, then Stet (skip) this intersection.

 Why would we use it?